Table of Content

 In an IPO allotment process, there are four categories of applicants:

-There is also a minimum IPO share allotment quota reserved for the applicants:
+How are stocks allotted in an IPO for different categories of applicants?
+There is a minimum IPO share allotment quota reserved for the applicants:

 Category | Min.
 Allocation (%) |